Kyligence/kylin-tpch/README.md

    -  Verify by counting `v_lineitem` in Kylin.
 The row count must match the Hive table `lineitem`.

       ```sql
         select count(*) from v_lineitem
       ```

 4. Run TPCH queries

    - Find the TPCH queries under the `query` folder.
-Run them via the Kylin web, or Kylin REST API / JDBC / ODBC interfaces.
+Run them via the Kylin web, or Kylin REST API / JDBC / ODBC.
-   - The queries are slightly re-written to leverage the views created in Step 2 and work around limitations like [KYLIN-2341](https://issues.apache.org/jira/browse/KYLIN-2341).
+   - The queries are slightly adapted to leverage the views created in Step 2 and work around limitations like [KYLIN-2341](https://issues.apache.org/jira/browse/KYLIN-2341).
    - The original queries (from hive-testbench) can be found at `queries/original-queries`.
-The original and the re-written queries should give the same result in Hive and Kylin respectively.
+The original and the adapted queries should give the same result in Hive and Kylin respectively.
    - There is a tool to run all queries one by one.
 It can be found at `tools/query-tool.py`.
-For kylin, it prints query duration.
-For hive, it prints query duration and query results.
+For Kylin, it prints query duration.
+For Hive, it prints query duration and query results.
      * Install dependencies
      ```sh
      pip install requests